-Plus500 have the following regulation in addition to ASIC and FCA
+Plus500 have the following regulation:

 Trading with speculative stock can be high risk, it is therefore important to choose a broker that is regulated by a tier-one authority.
-These regulators can help protect your funds by requiring that the broker keep your funds in a tier-1 bank account, that the broker provides a product disclosure statements (PDS) and establish a complaints process.
+These regulators can help protect your funds by requiring that the broker keep your funds in a tier-1 bank account, that the broker provides a product disclosure statement (PDS) and establish a complaints process.